TheRealXG/Calculator_CS/README.md

 brctl show;
 dhclient -v br0;
 ```
-This will give the IP address assigned to the bridge (and so both the localhost ethernet and the tap QEMU will use and will be used in a later step).
+This will give the IP address assigned to the bridge (which both the localhost ethernet and the tap for QEMU will use.
+This IP will be used in a later step).

   b.
 After testing is complete, the tap can be removed by restarting the machine or by running `sudo ./cleanup_tap.sh enp0s3` (`enp0s3` is the ethernet interface used above) which will delete the tap and bridge and assign a new IP to the local ethernet interface.
     The script is running the following commands: